Non-fixation for Biased Activated Random Walks: Introduction

 \section{Introduction}

 The Activated Random Walk model is a system of particles in either one of two states, active or passive.
-Active particles perform continuous-time independent random walks on $\Z^d$, with a jump distribution $p(\cdot)$, and switch to passive state at rate $\lambda>0$ when they are alone on a site.
+Active particles perform continuous-time independent random walks on $\Z^d$ with jump distribution $p(\cdot)$, and switch to passive state at rate $\lambda>0$ when they are alone on a site.
 Passive particles do not move but are reactivated immediately when visited by another particle.
 Initially, all particles are active.

-In such system, competition occurs between the global spread of activity by diffusion and spontaneous local deactivations, which leads to a transition between two regimes, as either $\lambda$ decreases or the initial density $\mu$ of particles increases.
-For small $\mu$, or large $\lambda$, the system is expected to fixate, i.e., the process in any finite box eventually remains constant.
-While for large $\mu$, or $\lambda$ close to $0$, activity is believed to persist forever.
+In this process, competition occurs between the global spread of activity by diffusion and spontaneous local deactivations, which leads to a transition between two regimes, as either $\lambda$ decreases or the initial density $\mu$ of particles increases.
+For small $\mu$ or large $\lambda$, the system is expected to fixate, i.e., the process in any finite box eventually remains constant.
+For small $\lambda$ or $\mu$ close to~$1$, activity is believed to persist forever.